Closing Date: March 11, 2022

 Applications are invited from interested and suitably qualified nationals of Caribbean Community (CARICOM) Member States and Associate Members of the Caribbean Community to fill the above-mentioned position in the Caribbean Community Secretariat with assigned duty station in Guyana.

-Under the direction of the Programme Manager, Procurement Sub-Programme, the incumbent is responsible for the discharge of the procurement functions in relation to the execution of the 11th European Development Fund Strengthening the Framework for CARICOM Integration and Cooperation Processes Programme (SFCICPP).
+The Procurement Specialist reports to the Programme Manager, Procurement and is responsible for the discharge of the procurement functions in relation to the execution of the 11th European Development Fund Strengthening the Framework for CARICOM Integration and Cooperation Processes Programme (SFCICPP).